manish-vdo/standup-slack-bot/Readme.md

 # PulseBot - Slack Standup Bot

+### Feature requests are welcome.
+If you've one, raise an issue.

 PulseBot is a Slack bot that automates daily standups for your team.
 It collects responses from team members, stores them, and provides a configurable control panel for admins to manage standup settings.

 ## Features